If a website is created on the web and it’s not linked anywhere, does anyone actually see it?

 If you don’t have the budget to pay for an SEO specialist, or SEO tools, to conduct keyword research for you, a great free resource is AnswerThePublic.
 By searching for your chosen word or phrase, AnswerThePublic will show you different questions, statements, and location-based searches that users have typed into search engines.
 This ensures that whatever content you’re making addresses a genuine customer need.

 Content marketing is a promotion method that doesn’t work in isolation, however.
-To get the most out of your content marketing, you’ll need to make sure you work on your website’s SEO and promote your content through other channels like social media or paid advertising.
+To get the most out of your content marketing, you’ll need to make sure you work on your website’s SEO strategy and promote your content through other channels like social media or paid advertising.
 You should also make sure that you continually create new content so your customers have a reason to keep coming back.

 4. Social media